symfony/symfony-docs/messenger/multiple_buses.rst

             $queryBus->middleware()->id('validation');

             $eventBus = $framework->messenger()->bus('event.bus');
-            // the 'allowNoHandlers' middleware allows to have no handler
-            // configured for this bus without throwing an exception
-            // the 'allowNoSenders' middleware allows to have no sender
-            // configured for this bus without throwing an exception
             $eventBus->defaultMiddleware()
                 ->enabled(true)
-                ->allowNoHandlers(false)
-                ->allowNoSenders(true)
+                // set "allowNoHandlers" to true (default is false) to allow having
+                // no handler configured for this bus without throwing an exception ->allowNoHandlers(false)
+                // set "allowNoSenders" to false (default is true) to throw an exception
+                // if no sender is configured for this bus ->allowNoSenders(true)
             ;
             $eventBus->middleware()->id('validation');